Dr. Jeffery S. Allbritten

 Bill Cramer is president and owner of Bill Cramer Chevrolet Cadillac Buick GMC, Inc. located in Panama City, Florida and Outlet Rental Car Sales of Dothan, Inc. located in Dothan and Enterprise, Alabama.

 Mr. Cramer has been extensively involved in education since 1987 when he was first appointed to the Board of Trustees of Gulf Coast Community College (now known as Gulf Coast State College) where he served for 18 years, including 15 years as its chairman.
 During that time, he chaired all three major scholarship campaigns which brought the assets of the college's Foundation from $1.6 million to over $25 million.
 Cramer is a recipient of the Association of Community College Trustees M. Dale Ensign National Trustee Leadership Award, and has twice been awarded the Florida Association of Community Colleges Trustee of the Year Award.
 Additionally, he served on the Education Commissioner's Blue Ribbon Committee on Education Governance for the State of Florida and as a Public Commissioner on the Committee on Criteria and Reports for the Southern Association of Colleges and Schools.
 He also chaired the Florida Association of Community Colleges Trustees Commission.
 He presently serves as a member of the Board of Directors of the Gulf Coast State College Foundation.
+In 2022 Governor DeSantis appointed him to Gulf Coast Sate College Board of Trustees.

 Mr. Cramer earned a JD from Harvard Law School and a bachelor of arts in mathematics from the University of North Carolina at Chapel Hill.